sap-tutorials/Tutorials/tutorials/iot-cf-send-data-rest/iot-cf-send-data-rest.md

     < HTTP/1.1 200 OK
     ```

 3. You can check the incoming values using the *Data Visualization* of the device in the Internet of Things Service Cockpit or the Internet of Things API Service.
-For more information, please refer to the tutorial [Consuming Measures.](https://help.sap.com/viewer/7e269da75d024ef09bfb7a5986c47517/Cloud/en-US)
+For more information, please refer to the tutorial [Consume Measures].

+[DONE]

 [ACCORDION-END]